cavalli1234/IACVimeq/README.md

 Once the environment is set up you can test the performance of each model and have samples of their output.

+The first plot of the test script shows the worst validation sample, followed by three random samples.
+The shown images from left to right are: original, ground truth, network output, difference.

+The second plot of the test script shows an histogram of the losses for each validation image evaluated.

 The following commands run the tests on 20 validation images.
 Change the -v option to run on more or fewer samples.

 Before running tests, run the following command: